Las Vegas Water Quality at a Glance

 What are Las Vegas’ current water restrictions?

-Las Vegas maintains year-round mandatory water restrictions:
+Las Vegas maintains year-round mandatory water restrictions, with tighter rules during the Tier 1 shortage period:

 Seasonal Watering Schedule:

-Winter (November-February): One assigned day per week only
+• Winter (November–February): One assigned day per week only

-Spring/Fall: Three assigned days per week based on address
+• Spring/Fall transitions: Three assigned days per week based on address

 Permanent Restrictions:

-• Mandatory reporting of water waste
+• Mandatory reporting of water waste (runoff into gutters)

 • No new turf in residential front yards